reenphygeorge/vPrompt/README.md

 ### Train the model

-- Use the jupyter notebook file to train in Google Colab
+- Use this jupyter [notebook](https://github.com/reenphygeorge/vPrompt/blob/main/train/video_analytics_train.ipynb) file to train in Google Colab
 - Use this [dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4) to train